Updated January 2024.

 When you have such crucial data in your hands, you can easily see what is working and manipulate your existing strategy accordingly.

-Simply click on Group Insights seen on the left side of your group dashboard.
-A sample dashboard is given below:
+Simply click on Group Insights seen on the left side of your group dashboard:

 Let’s have a look at some of the best examples of posts that are useful to use in your group.
 These posts have a unique idea and you can utilize these depending on your group niche.

 Instant Pot is the brand of electronic multi-purpose slow cookers.
 They’re popular among cooking enthusiasts because they offer an all-in-one approach to meal preparation.
 Plus, they’re simple enough for cooking newbies and the busy person – just put everything in the pot, turn it on low, and walk away for 6-8 hours.